paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/rp/modelling_common_cause_failure.md

 (syst_4_7_2)=
 ## Basic Parameter model

 The basic parameter model is called a direct model because the probabilities of the different failure events are used directly.
 In the following, a simple redundant system with two identical components in parallel is considered, in which at least one out of two is required to work.
-It is assumed that the total failure probability consists of both independent and common cause failures, as shown in [Figure 4.31](syst_figure4_31).
+It is assumed that the total failure probability consists of both independent and common cause failures, as shown in {numref}`Figure 7.31`.
 The probability that either one of the two components fails independently is $Q_{I}$.
 The probability that both components fail together from a common cause is $Q_{C}$.
 The system failure probability is obtained by Error: Reference source not found

 ```{admonition} Todo
 :class: todo